Why you need an omnichannel retail strategy during holiday sale season

 The holidays are traditionally the most important time of year for retailers.
 A time when sale signs go up in window displays, shoppers descend on the high street, and your store faces a battle for their attention if it’s going to hit its targets.

-We’re in the midst of a raft of store closures, and a continual march to online, yet feet on the street still define a successful holiday season.
+We’re in the midst of a raft of store closures, a continual march to online, and the era of social distancing retail.
+And yet, feet on the street still define a successful holiday season.
 That’s because stores remain key to the retail experience – they just occupy a different space in the modern customer journey.

 Emerging technology has divided our attention between thousands of websites, apps, and other digital touchpoints, and given consumers a whole new universe of options to consider when it comes to picking up holiday bargains.